Michael Cohen pleads guilty to lying to Congress

-NEW YORK (AP) — Michael Cohen, President Donald Trump’s former lawyer, has pleaded guilty to lying to Congress about work he did on a Trump real estate project in Russia.
+NEW YORK (AP) — Michael Cohen, President Donald Trump’s former lawyer, made a surprise appearance before a federal judge in New York on Thursday to plead guilty to lying to Congress about work he did on an aborted project to build a Trump Tower in Russia.

-Cohen made a surprise appearance Thursday in a New York courtroom to enter the plea.
+Flanked by his lawyers, Cohen admitted making false statements in 2017 to the U.S. Senate Select Committee on Intelligence about the project.

-He admitted making false statements in 2017 to a Senate intelligence committee about a plan to build a Trump Tower in Moscow.
+Cohen told the judge he lied about the timing of the negotiations and other details to be consistent with Trump’s “political message.”

-Cohen said he lied about the timing of the tower negotiations and other details to be consistent with Trump’s “political message.”
+Cohen and prosecutors referred to Trump as “individual one” throughout Thursday’s proceedings and said he lied “to be loyal to Individual One.”

 Most Read Nation & World Stories